-- Note 1 Interest on cash and cash equivalents was lower than expected, as the actual interest earned was 0.70% compared to a budget of 0.85%. - Note 2 Interest earned on loan receivables was higher than expected, as the number of loan repayments increased, resulting in reduced credit losses. - Note 3 Other revenue represents prior-year provision recoveries and prior-year adjustments to conditional contributions.
-NOHFC received settlement payments on some loans that were fully provided for in the previous fiscal year, resulting in an increase in prior-year recoveries. - Note 4 Conditional contributions were relatively equal to what was expensed in the previous fiscal year but are lower than what was budgeted for.
-Projects continue to be approved at high levels but do not cash flow the funding as originally projected. - Note 5 Credit losses decreased year-over-year by nearly \$2M and were below the budget amount by nearly \$6M.
-NOHFC continues to manage its loan portfolio as per the policies it has in place.
-The portfolio has seen a decrease in the number of riskier loans added resulting in a lower credit-loss expense for the year. - Note 6 Salaries and benefits are higher when compared to the previous fiscal year as a result of new positions being added, but are lower than budgeted as a result of the added positions not commencing April 1st, as planned. - Note 7 Services were under budget as a result of lower-than-expected IT costs and delays in some service contracts. - Note 8 Management fees were lower than the budget due to lower-than-expected service-provider fees.
+Note 1 - Interest on cash and cash equivalents was higher than expected due to higher interest rates earned than budgeted.

+Note 2 - Interest earned on loan receivables was higher than expected, as the number of loan repayments were higher than originally budgeted.

+Note 3 - Other revenue represents prior-year provision recoveries and prior-year adjustments to conditional contributions.

+Note 4 - Conditional contributions were higher than the budget and the previous fiscal year.
+This is a direct result of funds that had been committed in previous fiscal years, but did not flow until this fiscal.

+Note 5 - Credit losses decreased year-over-year by more than \$1M and were below the budget amount by \$5M due to the decreased risk of the loan portfolio and a reduction in the amount of loans outstanding.

+Note 6 - Salaries and benefits are higher compared to the previous fiscal year due to the annualized cost of in-year hires from the previous fiscal year, but are less than the current year budget due to in-year vacancies.

+Note 7 - Services were under budget as a result of lower-than-expected IT costs, legal and communication service costs.

+Note 8 - Management fees were lower than the budget due to lower-than-expected service-provider fees.